-or, if your installation has installed CMS in a named saved system,
+or, if your installation has installed CMS in a named saved system, ipl cmsname where cmsname is the name of your CMS system.

 5. Make sure there is room on the symptom record recording virtual machine's A disk for more symptom records.
 To find out how full the A disk is, enter: